 7. that they saw or heard something that troubled them at the host family, on a computer, on TV or around the house.

 8. The incident could have occurred in a host family, taxi, at a friend’s house or at school.
 Children may also disclose something to you that has happened to them at home in their country of origin.
-Whatever the matter, please follow the guidelines in this manual and report the matter to our Director of Safeguarding & Operations, Jenny Rumble, or in her absence, Lana Foster, James Foster and Charlotte Hamson.
+Whatever the matter, please follow the guidelines in this manual and report the matter to our Director of Safeguarding at Head Office, Jenny Rumble or in her absence, Lana Foster, James Foster or Charlotte Hamson.

 4. Indicators of child abuse and response to individual concerns